carneades/carneades-3/doc/manual/administration.md

 ## System Configuration

 You can change the configuration of the system globally, for all users with accounts on your server.
-Alternatively, each user can have there own configuration.
+Alternatively, each user can have their own configuration.

 To modify the global configuration, edit the `config/carneades.clj` file in the installation directory.
 To create a personal configuration for your own user account, copy the `config/carneades.clj` file to a file named `.carneades.clj` in your home (user) directory and then edit this copy.